Introduction: Turn G25 Light Bulbs Into FAIRY-BULBS

 I had been waiting for someone to make these ... they didn't ... so I did.

 I plan to create several of them, White and in different colors, for various occasions and uses.
+For Christmas, Red, White and Green might be ideal.
+For Halloween, given you use Orange and Purple or Violet Leds.

 The available LED bulbs have the circuitry to derive limited low voltage DC power for the LEDs from the high voltage AC.
 Wiring the fairy lights in series with the bulb's LEDs works out very well.
 The exiting chip LEDs remain in the circuit as the power supply expects their load and they are needed to ensure proper voltages and current.
 The excess light from the original LED chips is eliminated by covering them with a high temperature black paint.
 Note that the emitted light itself produces hardly any heat; even when block/absorbed by the paint.
 Further the overall operating temperature is reduced as a slightly lower voltage drop across the high power LED chips slightly reduces the wattage.